volkandindar/agartha/README.md

 After clicking 'RUN', the tool will fill user and URL matrix with different colors.
 Besides the user colors, you will see orange, yellow and red cells.
+The URL address does not belong to the user and the cell color is
-- The cell is Yellow, because the response returns 'HTTP 302' with authentication/authorization concerns
+- Yellow, because the response returns 'HTTP 302' with authentication/authorization concerns
-- The cell is Orange, because the response returns 'HTTP 200' but different content length, with authentication/authorization concerns
+- Orange, because the response returns 'HTTP 200' but different content length, with authentication/authorization concerns
-- The cell is Red, because the response returns 'HTTP 200' and same content length, with authentication/authorization concerns
+- Red, because the response returns 'HTTP 200' and same content length, with authentication/authorization concerns

 It will be quite similar, even if we add more users.
 Any authorization concerns will be highlighted.

-You may also notice, it support only one Http request method and header at the same time, because it processes bulk requests and it is not possible to provide different header options for each calls.
-But you change play with 'GET/POST' methods to see response differences.<br/><br/>
+You may also notice, it support only one Http request method and example user session at the same time, because it processes bulk requests and it is not possible to provide different header options for each calls.
+But you may play with 'GET/POST' methods to see response differences.<br/><br/>

 ## Http Request to JavaScript Converter
-The feature is for converting Http requests to JavaScript language.
-It can be useful to dig up XSS issues and bypass header restrictions, like CSP, CORS.
+The feature is for converting Http requests to JavaScript code.
+It can be useful to dig up further XSS issues and bypass header restrictions, like CSP, CORS.

-To access it, right click the Http Request, Extensions, 'Agartha', and 'Copy as JavaScript'.
+To access it, right click any Http Request, Extensions, 'Agartha', and 'Copy as JavaScript'.

 <img width="1000" alt="Http Request to JavaScript Converter" src="https://user-images.githubusercontent.com/50321735/152224405-d10b78a2-9b18-44a9-a991-5b9c451c7253.png">